Denny Chin: Notable cases

 Chin dismissed the suit Sam Sloan vs. Paul Truong and Susan Polgar in which Sloan accused Susan Polgar and Paul Truong of posting thousands of obscene "Fake Sam Sloan" remarks in his name over a two-year period in an effort to win election to the board of the United States Chess Federation (Polgar and Truong were elected to the board and Sloan was defeated).

 Chin presided over the criminal trial of Oscar Wyatt, the Texas oil executive accused of making kick-backs to the Saddam Hussein regime during the UN Oil-For-Food Program.
 In the middle of his trial, Wyatt changed his plea to guilty as part of a plea bargain with the government.

 He was assigned the Google Book Search Settlement Agreement case on January 8, 2009, after the death of the previous supervising judge.
 On March 23, 2011, Chin rejected Google's plan to digitize every book published, saying the plan violated copyright laws.
 In November 2013, Chin dismissed Authors Guild et al. v.
 Google.
 On April 18, 2016, the Supreme Court turned down an appeal.

 In 2012, Chin presided over the criminal sentencing of Anil Kumar, a senior executive of McKinsey and Company in the Galleon Group insider trading investigation.
 Chin sentenced Kumar to 2 years of probation.

-In 2016, Chin joined the panel that upheld Tom Brady's suspension by NFL Commissioner Roger Goodell for the Deflatgate scandal.
+In 2016, Chin joined the panel that upheld Tom Brady's suspension by NFL Commissioner Roger Goodell for the Deflategate scandal.